Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

     ./scripts/pull_sarek.slurm.sh
     ```

-This script will pull the `nf-core/sarek` code from GitHub that we will use in the second half of today's session, and will also pull all of the relevant files required to run it.
+This script will pull the `nf-core/sarek` code from GitHub that we will use in the second half of today's session.

+Once the `sarek` pipeline has been pulled from GitHub, there is one more script to run.

+=== "Gadi (PBS)"

+    The `scripts/` directory contains another file called `setup_singularity.pbs.sh`.
+Go ahead and run this as well:

+    ```bash
+    ./scripts/setup_singularity.pbs.sh
+    ```

+=== "Setonix (Slurm)"

+    The `scripts/` directory contains another file called `setup_singularity.slurm.sh`.
+Go ahead and run this as well:

+    ```bash
+    ./scripts/setup_singularity.slurm.sh
+    ```

+This script will copy all of the singularity files required by our exercises today and tomorrow.

-Once the script completes, our working directory is fully set up.
+Once the scripts have completed, our working directory is fully set up.

 As a final step, go to VSCode's "File" menu and select "Open Folder...".
 Enter the full path to the `part1` directory in the text box: